 Art Streiber is one of the best-known, most-prolific portrait, entertainment, and advertising photographers in the country.
 He has been commissioned by every major culture-oriented magazine in America, from Vanity Fair, Entertainment Weekly, and Rolling Stone to Esquire, Wired, New York, The New York Times Magazine, and Time, resulting in an archive of portraiture representing the most intriguing celebrities, athletes, and newsmakers from the beginning of the 21st century.

-He is a frequent contributor to, and collaborator with, all of the major Hollywood studios and networks.
-Art has created key art for ABC, CBS, NBC, HBO, and MTV and photographed movie posters for Universal Studios, DreamWorks, Paramount, Warner Bros., and Sony Pictures.
-He has also shot ad campaigns for clients including Mazda, Lincoln, Heineken, Farmers Insurance, Oakley, Chase, Verizon, and Nissan.
+Art is a frequent contributor to, and collaborator with, all of the major Hollywood studios and networks.
+He has shot key art and/or publicity images for ABC, CBS, NBC, HBO, Pop, A&E, TV Land, Comedy Central, Fox, FX, Fuse, ScyFy,TBS, MSNBC, and MTV and photographed movie posters for Universal Studios, DreamWorks, Paramount, Warner Bros., and Sony Pictures.
+He has also shot ad campaigns for clients including Mazda, Lincoln, KFC, Heineken, Farmers Insurance, Baker, Oakley, Chase, Verizon, and Nissan.

 Art’s images connect with people immediately and stay with them long after they’ve fallen in love at first sight.
-This ability to produce classic, iconic photographs—so rare in an age of the ephemeral—has won him the loyalty of his clients and numerous awards.
+This ability to produce classic, iconic photographs—so rare in an age of the ephemeral—has won him the loyalty of his clients, not to mention numerous awards.
 He has been honored by the APA, Communication Arts, and American Photography, among others.